besdiracgrid/module-cvmfs/README.md

 module unload root
 ```

-For more about Environment Modules, please see the
+For more information about Environment Modules, please check the
 [documentation](https://modules.readthedocs.io/).